wipefs

 CAVEATS

-This command removes filesystem identification signatures but does not securely erase data.
+This command removes filesystem identification signatures but does not erase the filesystem itself or any other data from the device.
 For complete data destruction, use blkdiscard or overwrite with dd.
 Wiping a mounted filesystem can cause data loss.
+The --force flag is required to erase nested partition tables on non-whole disk devices.

 HISTORY